A Unified Construction of Streaming Sketches via the L\'evy-Khintchine Representation Theorem: Tractability and Processes

-\begin{definition}[$g_{np}$, a nearly periodic function {\cite[\S 5]{braverman2016streaming}}] For $x\in \N$, $g_{np}(x)=2^{-\tau(x)}$, where $\tau(x)=\max\{j\in\N:2^j|x\}$, i.e., the position of the first ``1'' in the binary representation of $x$. \end{definition} The reason that $g_{np}$ cannot be tracked by finding $L_2$-heavy hitters is that $g_{np}(x)$ can occasionally becomes polynomially small in $x$.
+The reason that $g_{np}$ cannot be tracked by finding $F_2$-heavy hitters is that $g_{np}(x)$ can occasionally become polynomially small in $x$.
 In particular, for $k\in \N$, $g_{np}(2^k)=2^{-k}$.
-We now demonstrate how the function $g_{np}$ can be estimated \emph{directly} by the \LevyTower.
+We now demonstrate how the function $g_{np}$ can be estimated \emph{directly} using the \LevyTower.